authelia/authelia/docs/content/en/integration/openid-connect/grafana/index.md

 ### Application

-To configure [Grafana] to utilize Authelia as an [OpenID Connect] Provider, you either need to edit the config file, or specify overrides in the containers enviroment variables.
+To configure [Grafana] to utilize Authelia as an [OpenID Connect] Provider, you either need to edit the config file, or specify overrides in the containers environment variables.

 #### Method 1: Configuration Files
 1. Add the following Generic OAuth configuration to the [Grafana] configuration: